Sao Tome and Principe Population Pyramid (2025)

 How does Sao Tome and Principe rank globally by population?

-Sao Tome and Principe has a population of 0.2 million people as of 2025, representing approximately 0.00% of the global population.
+Sao Tome and Principe has a population of 240,262 people as of 2025.
 While not among the world's most populous nations, Sao Tome and Principe's demographic characteristics are significant for regional development patterns.
 The country's population size positions it as a smaller nation in global demographic terms.
 Understanding Sao Tome and Principe's population dynamics provides insights into broader trends affecting similar-sized countries worldwide, particularly regarding development challenges and opportunities.

 What does Sao Tome and Principe's age structure reveal about its development?